Designing Data Management and Data Governance Roles

 No clear factors of influence

-While talking to many data management professionals who implemented DM/DG roles, I often get the impression that they simply copy roles from well-known sources without any analysis of factors that may influence the design pattern of roles.
+While talking to many data management professionals who implemented DM/DG roles, I often get the impression that they copy roles from well-known sources without analyzing factors that may influence the design pattern of roles.
 This approach causes the next challenge associated with unaligned names and accountabilities of the role.

 No clear guidelines to match the roles and companies’ reality

-Take, for example, different steward-related roles introduced in DAMA-DMBOK2: ‘data steward’, ‘data custodian’, ‘chief data steward’, ‘business data steward’, ‘coordinating data steward’, ‘executive data steward’, ‘data steward facilitator’, ‘technical data steward’.
-What are the rules that the company can follow to choose the ‘just enough’ roles of stewards and what is the right context for this ‘zoo’ of stewards?
+Take, for example, different steward-related roles introduced in DAMA-DMBOK2: ‘data steward,’ ‘data custodian,’ ‘chief data steward,’ ‘business data steward,’ ‘coordinating data steward,’ ‘executive data steward,’ ‘data steward facilitator,’ ‘technical data steward.’
+What rules can the company follow to choose the ‘just enough’ roles of stewards, and what is the proper context for this ‘zoo’ of stewards?

-Let’s take a look at factors that a data management professional should take into account when designing data management/governance (DM/DG) roles.
+Let’s look at factors that a data management professional should consider when designing data management/governance (DM/DG) roles.

-Key factors that influence design of data management/governance (DM/DG) roles
+Key factors that influence the design of data management/governance (DM/DG) roles

-I will discuss seven key factors that influence the set of DM/DG roles which are shown in Figure 2.
-If I explain all of these factors in-depth this will become a book rather than an article.
-You can find more information in the video presentation I did on this subject or contact me for one-on-one advice.
+I will discuss seven key factors that influence the DM/DG roles shown in Figure 2.
+If I explain these factors in-depth, this will become a book rather than an article.
+You can find more information in my video presentation on this subject or contact me for one-on-one advice.

 Figure 2.
-Key factors that influence DM/DG roles design.
+Key factors that influence DM/DG role design.